Chart Color Schemes

 Educational outcomes in Broadmeadows fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate stands at 25.4%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most prevalent (15.9%), followed by postgraduate qualifications (7.9%) and graduate diplomas (1.6%).
-Vocational credentials are also prominent, with 26.6% of residents aged 15+ holding such qualifications - advanced diplomas at 10.5% and certificates at 16.1%.
-Educational participation is high, with 39.2% of residents currently enrolled in formal education.
+The area's university qualification rate is 25.4%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are most common at 15.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 26.6% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (16.1%).
+Educational participation is high, with 39.2% of residents currently enrolled in formal education: 12.3% in primary, 9.7% in secondary, and 6.5% in tertiary education.

 Frequently Asked Questions - Education